Nesquik: History

-Nesquik began as a chocolate powdered flavoring mix in the United States in 1948, as Nestlé Quik.
+Nesquik began as a chocolate powdered flavoring mix in the United States on September 18, 1948, as Nestlé Quik.
 In the 1950s, it was launched in Europe as Nesquik.
 In countries with the Quik term (including the U.S., Canada, Mexico, and Australia, where it was originally marketed under the name Nestlé's Quik), the name was changed to the worldwide brand Nesquik in 1999.
 The same year, Cereal Partners Worldwide (a joint venture between Nestlé and General Mills) introduced Nesquik Cereal, a breakfast cereal that "turns milk into chocolate milk", which is similar to Cocoa Puffs.
 Nesquik syrup products were introduced in 1981, and ready-to-drink products were introduced in 1984.

 On 8 November 2012, Nestlé USA issued a voluntary recall of limited quantities of Nesquik Chocolate Powder made and sold in the United States.
 Those that were recalled were of the 10.9-, 21.8-, and 40.7-ounce (309 g, 618 g, 1150 g) tins.
 This recall only affected the chocolate variety; it did not affect the other varieties of the mix or any other Nesquik products.
 This was the first known recall of a Nesquik product.
 These tins were taken off the market after Nestlé was informed via a supplier, Omya Inc., that it had issued a recall of certain lots of one of its own products, calcium carbonate for Salmonella contamination.
 The affected Nesquik chocolate mix was produced during early October 2012.
 All affected products had an expiration date of Best Before October 2014.
 Nestlé issued a statement on the recall stating, "We apologize to our consumer and sincerely regret this incident."

 On 1 April 2013, the official Facebook page of Nesquik USA posted a photo on their page depicting a broccoli-flavored ready-to-drink flavor of Nesquik.
 However, upon closer inspection of the photo, there was a notice in the lower-left corner that it was not an actual Nestlé product.
 Nesquik USA announced later on the same day that it was an April Fool's joke.

 In January 2017, Nestlé food scientists outlined a strategy to reformulate their drink mix to remove over half of the sugar content, citing consumer backlash against sweetened mixes and beverages.

 On 26 August 2023, Nestlé South Africa announced that the company would discontinue the brand in the country due to poor sales.